 On June 30, 2021, we entered into an Open Market Sale AgreementSM with Jefferies LLC, or Jefferies, pursuant to which we were able to issue and sell shares of common stock of up to \$25.0 million under the Jefferies ATM Program.
 We were obligated to pay Jefferies sales agent commissions of 3% of the gross proceeds from any common stock sold through the Jefferies ATM Program.
 In September 2022, the Jefferies ATM Program was modified to increase the amount of our common stock that was able to be offered thereunder to an aggregate offering price of up to \$50.0 million, with \$30.5 million of such amount then being available for future issuance.
 In November 2022, the Jefferies ATM Program was once again modified to increase the amount of our common stock that was able to be offered thereunder to an aggregate offering price of up to \$88.1 million, with \$50.0 million of such amount then being available for future issuance.
 In the year ended December 31, 2022, we sold an aggregate of 4,012,003 shares of common stock under the Jefferies ATM Program for gross proceeds of \$38.2 million and net proceeds of \$37.0 million.
-In the year ended December 31, 2023, we sold an aggregate of 4,738,606 shares of common stock under the Jefferies ATM Program for gross proceeds of \$29.4 million and net proceeds of \$28.5 million.
-As of December 31, 2023, \$20.6 million of common stock under the Jefferies ATM Program for gross proceeds of \$20.0 million which completed the sale of all available amounts under the Jefferies ATM Program.
+In the year ended December 31, 2023, we sold an aggregate of 4,738,606 shares of common stock under the Jefferies ATM Program for gross proceeds of \$28.5 million.
+As of December 31, 2023, \$20.6 million of common stock under the Jefferies ATM Program.
+In January 2024, we sold an aggregate of 2,945,806 shares of common stock under the Jefferies ATM Program for gross proceeds of \$20.0 million and net proceeds of \$20.6 million and net proceeds of \$20.0 million which completed the sale of all available amounts under the Jefferies ATM Program.